mocks-server/main/packages/plugin-proxy/README.md

 ### Options

 Here are listed the specific properties that can be defined in a `proxy-v4` route variant.
-They must be defined in the `response` property of the variant:
+They must be defined in the `options` property of the variant:

 * __`host`__ _(String|Function)_: The proxy host.
 Equivalent to the [`express-http-proxy` `host` option](https://github.com/villadora/express-http-proxy#host), so it can also be a function.
 * __`options`__ _(Object)_: Object containing any of the [options supported by the `express-http-proxy` package](https://github.com/villadora/express-http-proxy#options).
 Some of them are: